 This tropical beach paradise that stretches from East Florida to the northwest of Haiti has 700 islands and 2,400 cays and rocks offering the perfect place to explore for all types of visitors, whether you are taking a family holiday or a romantic honeymoon.

-The Bahamas beaches ensure total relaxation to escape the pressure of the everyday life, while underwater sights including breath-taking reefs and rich marine life make this destination a hotspot for snorkelers, divers and fisherman.
+The Bahamas beaches ensure total relaxation to escape the pressure of everyday life, while underwater sights including breathtaking reefs and rich marine life make this destination a hotspot for snorkelers, divers, and fishermen.

 Cape Santa Maria Beach

 Of all the romantic locations in the Bahamas, Cape Santa Maria Beach is said to be one of the best.
 Found on the Out Islands, it got its unique name in honor of the main boat used by Christopher Columbus in his travels.
 Lying at the base of the Bahamas’ Long Island, the beach is a great place for scuba divers and fishermen.